 Students in this PhD Program may elect to focus their study in the following areas:

-Communication reflects faculty research and scholarship focusing on four interrelated core areas:
+Communication reflects faculty research and scholarship focusing on five interrelated core areas:

 - Organizational Communication

 Students in this area conduct problem-oriented research at the intersection of these areas that focuses on a variety of prominent contemporary topics, such as social networks, social media, online privacy and anonymity, children's media use, community health programs, health campaigns, doctor-patient interaction, family involvement in palliative care, global teams, organizational change, corporate social responsibility, and institutional leadership.
 Multiple centers and labs provide various opportunities for doctoral students, including the Center for Communication and Health Issues, the Center for Organizational Development and Leadership, the Network Science (NetSCI) Lab, and the Collaboratory for Organizing and Social Media (COSM).
 For more information contact COM area coordinator, Jen Theiss.

 This area provides a strong academic foundation for students seeking theoretical and research skills for scholarly and professional leadership in the library and information fields.
 LIS offers concentrations in Information Science and Library Science.
 Information Science focuses on information behavior and systematic responses to it.
 Students in this area develop an understanding of and research capability in human information-seeking activity, information retrieval systems and information structures.
 Library Science concentrates on digital as well as physical libraries and information centers as part of a diverse global information environment.
 The concentration considers the design, management and evaluation of information systems and services responsive to users' information and cultural needs.
 For more information, contact LIS area coordinator, Nick Belkin.